Sometimes Elixir can be quite a pain. Often it’s because the libraries don’t yet

 end

-functions are required as part of the Enumerable
+The count/1 and member?/2 functions are required as part of the Enumerable

 protocol, but you can always define them like I did.
 They’re mostly useful for